 A full copy of this policy is freely available to parents on request and a summary is on the Parent's notice board.
 Copies are supplied to other professionals whose work relates to healthy eating or who may be involved in its delivery.

-Fleet Road Hampstead London NW3 2QT Tel: 020 7485 2028 E-mail: admin@fleet.camden.sch.uk
+Fleet Road Hampstead London NW3 2QT Tel: 020 7485 2028 E-mail: admin@fleet.camden.sch.uk Headteacher: Don McGibbon www.fleet.camden.sch.uk

 Appendix 2: Eatwell Guide